Fetal development begins soon after conception. Find out how your baby grows and develops during the first trimester.By Mayo Clinic Staff

 It might seem strange, but you're not actually pregnant the first week or two of the time allotted to your pregnancy.
 Yes, you read that correctly!

 Conception typically occurs about two weeks after your last period begins.
-To calculate your due date, your health care provider will count ahead 40 weeks from the start of your last period.
+To calculate your estimated due date, your health care provider will count ahead 40 weeks from the start of your last period.
 This means your period is counted as part of your pregnancy — even though you weren't pregnant at the time.

 The sperm and egg unite in one of your fallopian tubes to form a one-celled entity called a zygote.
 If more than one egg is released and fertilized or if the fertilized egg splits into two, you might have multiple zygotes.